jrsteensen/OpenHornet/software/docs/SoftwareManual.md

 ### Tested Platforms
 By default Travis tests the code on the following platforms:

-- Arduino UNO
+- Arduino UNO (uno)
-- Arduino MEGA
+- Arduino MEGA (mega)
-- Arduino Zero
+- Arduino Zero (zero)
-- Arduino Leonardo
+- Arduino Leonardo (leonardo)
-- ESP8266
+- ESP8266 (esp8266)
-- ESP32
+- ESP32 (esp32)
-- Adafruit Metro M4
+- Adafruit Metro M4 (m4)

-Since OpenHornet only uses Arduino UNO and Arduino MEGA, all other tests should be skipped.
+Since OpenHornet only uses Arduino NANO (same as Arduino UNO for testing) and Arduino MEGA, all other tests should be skipped.
-This is done by including a *.test.skip file inside the directory the sketch resides.
+This is done by including a \*.test.skip file inside the directory the sketch resides.
 For example: esp8266.test.skip would skip the ESP8266 test.
-The necessary *.test.skip files are included in the sketch template folder.
+The necessary \*.test.skip files are included in the sketch template folder.

+Make sure that you include a uno.test.skip file for sketches who can only run on Arduino MEGA.
+Like the RS485 bus masters for example.

 ### Arduino Libraries
 Arduino Libraries who are included in your sketch need to be installed inside travis in order for the tests to work.
 You find a list of already included libraries in the "Supported Software" section of this manual.
 If you need anther library installed, ask Balse (Balse#3320 on Discord).
 He will install the library for you.